Alestorm: Captain Morgan's Revenge (2007–2009)

+Sunset on the Golden Age and No Grave But the Sea (2012–2019)

 The band released their fourth record entitled "Sunset on the Golden Age" on 1 August 2014, reaching the #1 position in the UK Rock Chart.

 Dani Evans retired from the band in April 2015, and was replaced by Hungarian guitarist Máté Bodor of the band Wisdom, who is also a part of Leander Kills.

 In October 2016, Christopher Bowes announced during a concert on the Super Smashed Turbo Tour that the band planned to begin recording a fifth studio album in January 2017.
 The fifth record, entitled "No Grave But the Sea", was released on 26 May 2017.
 The album peaked at #1 on Billboard's Top Heatseekers Albums chart.

+Curse of the Crystal Coconut and Seventh Rum of a Seventh Rum (2020–2022)

 On 8 January 2020, the band announced the title of their sixth studio album, "Curse of the Crystal Coconut".
 This was released on 29 May 2020.
 On 30 April, the band released an EP titled, "The Treasure Chest EP".
 Prior to the album's release, Alestorm released the singles "Treasure Chest Party Quest" on 2 April 2020, "Tortuga" (feat.
 Captain Yarrface of Rumahoy) on 23 April 2020, and "Fannybaws" on 14 May 2020.
 The fourth single for the album titled, "Pirate Metal Drinking Crew" was released on 29 May 2020.
 The album peaked at #68 on the Official Albums Chart.
 A deluxe version of the album includes the normal track listing, along with what is referred to as "16th Century Version" editions of each track was released.
 On 6 August, The Wooden Box was released and it included two bonus tracks on a 7-inch Single which are "Big Ship Little Ship" and "Bassline Junkie".
 On 28 May 2021, the band released their second live album, "Live in Tilburg".